gbrembati/cloudguard-gwlb-centralized-svc/README.md

 gateways_addresses        = "0.0.0.0/0"
 ```
 If you want (or need) to further customize other project details, you can change defaults in the different __*name-variables.tf*__ files.
-Here you will also able to find the descriptions that explains what each variable is used for.
+Here you will also be able to find the descriptions that explain what each variable is used for.

-## The infrastruction created with the following design:
+## The infrastructure was created with the following design:
 ![Architectural Design](/zimages/gwlb-centralized-design.jpg)